simopt-admin/simopt/docs/assemble.rst

 ----------------------
 2 sources of randomness exists:
-Order product type depending on probabilities, and normally distributed processing times for items with parameters :math:`mu` and standard devaition, :math:`sigma`.
+Order product type depending on probabilities, and normally distributed processing times for items with parameters :math:`μ` and :math:`σ`.

 Model Factors:
 --------------